Hynek Kmoníček

-Hynek Kmoníček (born 22 October 1962) is a Czech diplomat and the current Czech Republic Ambassador to the United States.
-Previously, Kmoníček served as foreign policy advisor of the President Miloš Zeman, and held ambassadorial posts under all three post-Communist presidents of the Czech Republic, including as Czech Permanent Representative to the United Nations in New York and subsequently as Ambassador to India and later Australia.
+Hynek Kmoníček (born 22 October 1962) is a Czech diplomat and the current Czech Ambassador to Vietnam.
+Previously, Kmoníček served as foreign policy advisor of the President Miloš Zeman, and held ambassadorial posts including Czech Permanent representative to the United Nations in New York and subsequently as Ambassador to India, Australia, and the United States.

 Early life and education

-Kmoníček was born in Pardubice, then Czechoslovakia.
-He graduated from the University of South Bohemia, with a master's degree in classical guitar and pedagogy, and later earned degrees in English language studies and Classical Arabic studies from Charles University.
+Kmoníček was born in Pardubice, then Czechoslovakia, in 1962.
+He graduated from the University of South Bohemia with a master's degree in classical guitar and pedagogy, and later earned degrees in English language studies and Classical Arabic studies from Charles University.
 He also completed a post-graduate program in the modern history of the Middle East at the Hebrew University of Jerusalem (Young Jewish Leaders in Diaspora, Rothberg Overseas Program).
 At Hebrew University, his specialization was medieval Islamic mysticism.
 His graduation thesis was entitled "Al-Miraj of Abu Yazid al-Bistami".
 His political science graduation paper was titled "Historical development of Saudi-American relations from the beginning to the JFK era."